bnb-chain/avengerdao/Web3 Security Frameworks/smart_contract_security_checklist.md

    <td>
     3.1.2
    </td>
-   <td colspan="2" >Use BSCSCan to verify all deployed contracts and their implementation
+   <td colspan="2" >Use a block explorer such as <a href="https://bscscan.com/">BscScan</a>, to verify all deployed contracts and their implementation.
    </td>
    <td>High
    </td>